top of page

 Borromean Knot - ICLP Logo

-The Center's two analysts, Janja Kaiser and Tommaso Lonquich, have undergone extensive training in Paris, Strasbourg and Madrid.
-They are full members of the Association of Psychotherapists of Slovenia (ZPS) and have experience in working with diverse individuals, ensuring the utmost care, confidentiality, and respect throughout your journey.
+Janja Kaiser and Tommaso Lonquich are psychoanalysts and psychotherapists trained in Paris, Strasbourg and Madrid.
+They are full members of the Association of Psychotherapists of Slovenia (ZPS) and bring extensive experience in working with diverse individuals from around the world.

 Borromean Knot - ICLP Logo